 Some travel demand models may require subarea or corridor validation to improve the forecast within the project limits.
 Subarea validation is needed when a model meets areawide validation standards but fails within a specific area or corridor under study.
 In a subarea or corridor validation, a smaller area or corridor is extracted from the regional model and the validation process is restarted with the goal of improving statistics such as demand/count ratios, Root Mean Square Error (RMSE).
-The subarea or corridor validation, because it uses a smaller roadway network.
+The subarea or corridor validation effort is not as intensive as a regional, MPO or county model validation, because it uses a smaller roadway network.
 Further information about the Subarea/Corridor Validation standards can be found in the FSUTMS-Cube Framework Phase II - Model Calibration and Validation Standards.